Babesia: Symptoms, Testing, Treatment, and Co-Infection with Lyme Disease

 • Patients requiring chronic transfusions

-In one case, a single unit of blood changed everything for a patient with sickle cell disease.
+In one report, a single unit of blood changed everything for a patient with sickle cell disease.

-Cases have also been reported in non-endemic states, challenging the assumption that Babesia is limited to certain regions.
+Cases have also been reported in non-endemic states, demonstrating that transfusion-related Babesia is not limited to traditional geographic regions.

 Babesia Blood Supply Risk to Newborns